Metal Weight Calculator

 Ring - but probably not the wedding kind 😉

 Other - we have included the most common shapes in our metal weight calculator, but if you cannot find the one you're looking for, pick this option.
-In this case, we will ask you to provide the area of the metal element's base, and its thickness.
-You might want to check out our 2D geometry calculators and see if we can help you find the value you need!
+In this case, we will ask you to provide the volume of the metal element.
+You might want to check out our 3D geometry calculators and see if we can help you find the value you need!

 Depending on the shape, we will ask you to fill in some additional information that we need to calculate the volume of a single piece.
-For example, in the case of a rectangular metal sheet, the material weight calculator will need to know the length and the width of the rectangle, and, in the case of the circle, it'll ask you for the radius.
+For example, in the case of a rectangular metal sheet, the material weight calculator will need to know the length and the width of the rectangle to calculate it's surface area, and, in the case of the circle, it'll ask you for the radius.
 In some cases, we will also ask for the thickness of the metal element.

 Provide the material weight calculator with the number of metal elements.
 We have set up 1 as the default option, just so that you can immediately see the weight of a single metal piece.
 Feel free to change this number to suit your needs!